This experience involves two players taking turns to provide instructions about a hidden construction.

 - talk about the two different roles; the person who gives directions and the person who listens and follows instructions.
 Provide examples as necessary.

-- emphasize that instructions need to be clear for the other person to understand.
+- emphasise that instructions need to be clear for the other person to understand.
 Discuss ‘clear talking’ with the children and how the listener could clarify something that hasn’t been understood

 - reiterate the aim of the experience, to create exactly the same construction on both sides of the barrier!